- Ph.D., Department of Political Science, University of Copenhagen (1994).

 - M.A., political science (1991).

-According to his website , Bjørn Lomborg is an adjunct professor at the Copenhagen Business School.
+According to his website , Lomborg is also an adjunct professor at the Copenhagen Business School.
 He received his Ph.
 D. in Political Science at the University of Copenhagen in 1994.

 He is best known as the author of The Skeptical Environmentalist and Cool It, two books on global warming.
 Notably, Lomborg does not have a background in climate science and has published no peer-reviewed articles in the area.

 Lomborg's errors in his discussion of climate change have been well-documented by many sources.
-For example, here's a notable website dedicated to documenting his errors (the site also maintains a timeline documenting the events leading to Lomborg's fame, and how he is regarded among his fellow Danes).
+For example, one notable website is dedicated to documenting his errors (the site also maintains a timeline documenting the events leading to Lomborg's fame, and how he is regarded among his fellow Danes).

 Lomborg has recently been pioneering the controversial idea of geo-engineering to solve the issue of climate change.
 In one instance, Lomborg envisioned a fleet of 1900 robotic ships that will patrol the ocean while releasing spouts of ocean water to reflect the sun's rays in an attempt to reduce global warming.